brushmyskills/springboot-security-jwt/README.md

 3) /api/secure/all/
-Its a GET reqest which returns sercured resoruces from server to end user Requires a JWT Token with Header key - "Authorisation" and value - "Token:JWT_Token_Value"
+Its a GET reqest which returns sercured resoruces from server to end user Requires a JWT Token with Header key - "Authorization" and value - "Token:JWT_Token_Value"

 4) /api/secure/all/admin
 Its a GET reqest which returns sercured resoruces from server to end user having ADMIn role